Career pillar

 Chaos doesn’t break a leader; it reveals the cracks that were already there.
 If you are drowning in decision debt during a crisis, it’s because your operational integrity was already compromised.

-The Decisive Edge: You don’t command the chaos by controlling the storm; you command it by being the only thing in the room that the storm cannot move.
+The Decisive Edge: You don’t lead through chaos by controlling the storm; you lead by being the only thing in the room that the storm cannot move.

 The Audit Question